earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-03-packages.md

 layout: single
 authors: ['Leah Wasser', 'Data Carpentry', 'Software Carpentry']
 category: [course-materials]
-title: 'Install & Setup R and R Studio on Your Computer'
+title: 'Install & Setup R and RStudio on Your Computer'
 attribution: 'These materials were adapted from Software Carpentry materials by Earth Lab.'
-excerpt: 'This tutorial walks you through downloading and installing R and R studio on your computer.'
+excerpt: 'This tutorial walks you through downloading and installing R and RStudio on your computer.'
 dateCreated: 2016-12-12
 dateModified: 2016-12-12
 nav-title: 'Install Packages'